Course Description

 - Our class meets on MW from 3:30-4:45 in Phelps 1529.

-- Wednesdays from 10:00-12:00 in my office (South Hall 1522).
+- My office hours (for now) are Wednesdays from 10:00-12:00 in my office (South Hall 1522).
 But I’m available at lots of other times, via Zoom or in person, so feel free to send me an email to set up a time to meet.

 - Because much of the work of the course will be done during class time, your attendance and participation are very important.